-Wow, what a year for drivers so far in 2020.
+Wow, what a year for drivers so far.
 That’s all I can say.
 Actually, I can say a lot more, because a two sentence article wouldn’t be very effective.

 In all seriousness though, this time period yielded incredible, highly sought after releases that in a way took many golfers by surprise.
 In a time of golfers primarily sticking with their trusty, reliable, well used clubs, many decided to finally invest in some new technology.
 And that new technology WORKS.
 Thinner club faces, lower spin heads, more adjustable driver heads to fit each golfer specifically, more forgiveness, etc. I could honestly go on and on.